wbamberg/idl-reference/docs/nsIJSInspector.md

 the youngest loop that is still running.
 Each call to this method stops
 another running loop.

-@return depth      The number of running enterNestedEventLoop calls
-                   remaining, now that one has been stopped.

 @throws NS_ERROR_FAILURE if there are no running enterNestedEventLoop calls.